chandago/gobinsec/README.md

 - This is possible if dependency has a tag version and vulnerability a tag one
 - This is not possible if dependency has a tag version and vulnerability a date one

-In this later case, the vulnerability is considered exposed.
+In this latter case, the vulnerability is considered exposed.
 You should check manually if release date of the dependency is in the date range of the vulnerability or not.
 You can then ignore vulnerability adding its ID in the configuration *ignore* list.

 Sometimes, vulnerabilities have no version or date range.
 This is the case when vulnerability affects a given software (a Linux distribution for instance).
-In this case, vulnerability condition appears as a question mark and we consider that dependency is not affected.
-You can change this behavior passing `-strict` option on command line or in configuration.
+In this case, the vulnerability condition appears as a question mark and we consider that the dependency is not affected.
+You can change this behavior by passing the `-strict` option on the command line or in the configuration.
 In this case you will have to check manually and ignore such vulnerabilities.

 When a dependency carries a version that does not parse as a tag, commit, or date (the *unknown* case), Gobinsec cannot compare it against any vulnerability's version range.
 For safety, such a dependency is conservatively reported as exposed to *every* CVE that references its name.
 Inspect each match by hand and, when it does not actually apply, add the CVE to the configuration `ignore` list.
-This behaviour is independent of the `-strict` flag (which only governs vulnerabilities that have no version range at all).
+This behavior is independent of the `-strict` flag (which only governs vulnerabilities that have no version range at all).

 ## How to Fix Vulnerabilities

-In some cases, you can fix a vulnerability by using latest dependency version.
+In some cases, you can fix a vulnerability by using the latest dependency version.
 Let's say dependency *golang.org/x/crypto* in version *v0.0.0-20200622213623-75b288015ac9* is affected by vulnerability [CVE-2020-29652](https://nvd.nist.gov/vuln/detail/CVE-2020-29652).

-We can see in vulnerability description that it was fixed after version *0.0.0-20201203163018-be400aefbc4c*.
-Thus latest version *v0.0.0-20220128200615-198e4374d7ed* will fix the issue.
-We can update this dependency to latest version with following commands:
+We can see in the vulnerability description that it was fixed after version *0.0.0-20201203163018-be400aefbc4c*.
+Thus the latest version *v0.0.0-20220128200615-198e4374d7ed* will fix the issue.
+We can update this dependency to the latest version with the following commands:

 ```
 $ go get -u golang.org/x/crypto